magento/merchdocs/src/catalog/product-images-and-video.md

 ## Image Detail

-When product images are added, there is the possibility to customize their displaying in the **Image Detail** window.
+When product images are added, there is the possibility to customize the display in the _Image Detail_ window.

  ![]({% link images/images/image-video.png %}){: .zoom}
     _Product images_

-Set image displaying options for a product:
+To set image displaying options for a product:

-1. Click on the product image.
+1. Click the product image.

 1. Enter the **Alt text**.